hunterjames47/hunterjames47/Analytics-Projects/Customer Churn/Customer Churn.md

 After using the describe command, we can see the statistical information provided for all the columns currently considered numerical in value prior to any changes in format.

-H.	Firstly, the columns for “customerID” and “TotalCharges” were dropped.
+Firstly, the columns for “customerID” and “TotalCharges” were dropped.
 Then I converted the categories to Boolean values (true and false).
 The continuous data was removed or converted to Boolean values as well by reducing the detail the data contains, such as was the case for “MonthlyCharges” and “tenure”.
 The mean values of both columns were taken and columns for “HighCharge?” and “LongTenure?” were created.
 If the value was equal to or greater than the mean value, then the respective new columns would receive a True, on the other hand, if the value was lower than the median, it would receive a False.
 There were not any missing data points for the data used and there were no anomalies as confirmed by the describe command.
 For columns with 3 values, the column would be renamed to convert the values into a binary.
 An example of this was with the “Contract” variable.
 The data was originally a trinary with data for one year, two year, and month-to-month.
 To reduce this to a binary the column was renamed “contract?” and both one year and two year were converted to True, as they were in a contract, and month-to-month was converted to False.
 This was done to narrow down the relevant variables the data contains.

 ![Image 7](images/image7.png)

 ![Image 8](images/image8.png)

-III: Data Analysis

 To identify the distribution of variables using univariate statistics, bar graphs were used to represent the remaining variables after they were converted to the Boolean type.
 As we can see from the charts below, most of Telco’s customers are not senior citizens and a slightly smaller majority have churned.
 It is a roughly 50/50 split for the customers to be a male or not, and to have a partner or not.
 Most customers have phone service, do not have multiple lines, have internet, and if they have internet, are more likely to have fiber than DSL, have not opted in for online security, online backup, device protection, or tech support.
 The majority of customers do not stream TV or movies, are not in a contract, have a higher-than-average charge, have been customers for less than the average amount of time, have opted in to paperless billing and pay online.